klauseduard/under-over-models/chapters/03-organizational-models.md

 1. **Integration Interfaces:** Design specific organizational interfaces that enable human-AI teams to integrate with traditional teams without imposing unnecessary process overhead.
-This approach aligns with emerging frameworks for human-AI collaboration that emphasize structured interaction patterns, as confirmed by *Frontiers'* comprehensive review of human-AI teaming [[1]](https://www.frontiersin.org/articles/10.3389/frai.2023.1250725/full).
+This approach aligns with emerging frameworks for human-AI collaboration that emphasize structured interaction patterns, as confirmed by *Frontiers'* comprehensive review of human-AI teaming [[1]](https://www.frontiersin.org/articles/10.3389/frai.2023.1250725/full) and research on pattern-based human-AI teamwork interface design [[2]](https://www.researchgate.net/publication/383426629_Human-AI_Teamwork_Interface_Design_Using_Patterns_of_Interactions).

 2. **Differentiated Complexity Zones:** Rather than uniformly simple or complex organizational models, develop differentiated complexity zones that align with Beer's Viable System Model principle of recursion, where greater structural elaboration is justified by domain complexity or strategic importance.
 This approach is well-documented in Espinosa's i2 Insights explainer on VSM [[3]](https://i2insights.org/2023/01/24/viable-system-model/).